TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

    present, and when the ``b`` command is specified, only the ``foo`` and ``baz`` attributes are present.

-   Similarly, when a help message is requested from a subparser, only the help for that particular parser will be printed.
+   Similarly, when a help message is requested kutoka a subparser, only the help for that particular parser will be printed.
 The help message will not include parent parser or sibling parser messages.
 (A help message for each subparser command, however, can be given by supplying the ``help=`` argument